 How to Overcome the Desire to Give Up?

-Sometimes your spirits hopes, and even your doubts about your skills fail you.
-It’s true, striving every day to achieve your goals isn’t easy and, sometimes, you even think it would better just to throw in the towel.
+Sometimes you lack courage, and hope and even doubt your abilities.
+It’s true, that striving every day to achieve your goals isn’t easy and, sometimes, you even think it would be better just to throw in the towel.
 If you’re dealing with the desire to give up right now, we want to give you a series of basic strategies to overcome the urge.
 It’s always worth trying a little more…

 Despite this, don’t forget that you’re human and that surrender shouldn’t be seen in all cases as defeat.
 It’s just a way to reset and put aside what’s not useful to you to set new, brighter goals.
 In the journey of life, the most important thing is to move forward, set new dreams daily, and work on them.